-NON-DISCLOSURE/NON-USE AGREEMENT
+CONFIDENTIALITY AGREEMENT FOR

-DISCLOSURE OF EASTMAN CONFIDENTIAL INFORMATION
+_____________________ PROJECT

-_________________ ___, 1999
+October ___, 1999

-____________________________

-____________________________

-____________________________
+Enron Compression Services Company

+1400 Smith

+Houston, Texas 77002

-Attention: ___________________
+Attention: Mr. Mark Courtney

-___________________
+Director

 Gentlemen/Ladies:

-Eastman Chemical Company, through its ____________________ Business Organization, (Eastman) and (Other party) (_______________) wish to (Background and/or Objective (Purpose).
-To accomplish Purpose, it will be necessary for Eastman to disclose to __________ information which Eastman considers proprietary and, as such, has maintained in confidence.
-Accordingly, Eastman and __________ agree as follows:
+Eastman Chemical Company, through its ____________________ Business Organization, ("Eastman") and Enron Compression Services Company ("Enron") (each a "Party" and collectively the "Parties") wish to develop and assess a proposal for an electric driven _________ at Eastman's facilities in _______________ ("Purpose").
+To accomplish Purpose and in consideration of the mutual benefits hereunder, (i) it will be necessary for Eastman to disclose to certain information related to the Purpose to Enron which Eastman considers proprietary and, as such, has maintained in confidence and (ii) it will be necessary for Enron to disclose certain information to Eastman related to the Purpose which Enron considers proprietary and, as such has maintained in confidence (collectively the "Confidential Information").
+Accordingly, Eastman and Enron agree as follows:

-1. ConfidentialInformation shall be information relating to __________ __________ __________ __________ __________.
-Confidential Information shall be disclosed hereunder in writing marked "confidential" or, if disclosed otherwise, shall be identified as "confidential" at the time it is disclosed and confirmed as such in writing within thirty (30) days thereafter.
+1. Confidential Information shall be disclosed hereunder in writing marked "confidential" or, if disclosed otherwise, shall be identified as "confidential" at the time it is disclosed and confirmed as such in writing within thirty (30) days thereafter.
 Confidential Information shall not be any information which:

-a) __________'s written records prove was in __________’s possession, under no obligation of secrecy, at the time it is disclosed to __________ by Eastman and was not obtained directly or indirectly from Eastman;
+a) Each Party's written records prove was in the Party's that received the Confidential Information (the "Receiving Party") possession, under no obligation of secrecy, at the time it is disclosed to the Receiving Party by the Party that disclosing the Confidential Information (the "Disclosing Party") and was not obtained directly or indirectly from the Disclosing Party;

-b) is or becomes known to the public generally through no breach of an obligation of secrecy by __________; or
+b) is or becomes known to the public generally through no breach of an obligation of secrecy by the Receiving Party; or

-c) is disclosed in written form, under no obligation of secrecy, to __________ by another party having a bona fide right to disclose the information under no obligation of secrecy.
+c) is disclosed in written form, under no obligation of secrecy, to Receiving Party by another party having a bona fide right to disclose the information under no obligation of secrecy.

+d) required to be disclosed, or in the opinion of counsel for a Party so required, in order to comply with any applicable law, order, regulation or ruling of any governmental agency or any commodities or stock exchange.

-2. For a period of __________ (____) years from the date this Agreement has been signed by all parties hereto (Effective Date), the obligations of __________ with respect to Confidential Information shall be: a) to not disclose it to other parties; b) to use it only for Purpose; c) to restrict it to employees who need it for Purpose and who are obligated with respect to Confidential Information to at least the same extent as __________ is obligated hereunder; and d) upon request, to return it to Eastman, except that __________ may retain one archival copy for the sole purpose of administering its obligations hereunder.
+2. For a period of one (1) year from the date this Agreement has been signed by the Parties ("Effective Date"), the obligations of the Parties with respect to Confidential Information shall be: a) to not disclose it to other parties without prior written consent of the Disclosing Party; b) to use it only for Purpose; c) to restrict it to employees who need it for Purpose and who are obligated with respect to Confidential Information to at least the same extent as the Parties obligated hereunder; and d) upon request, to return it to the Disclosing Party, except that the Receiving Party may retain one archival copy for the sole purpose of administering its obligations hereunder.
+That portion of the Confidential Information that may be found in analyses, compilations, studies or other documents prepared by or for the Receiving Party shall be kept by the Receiving Party subject to the terms of this Agreement or destroyed.
+Notwithstanding the above, Eastman agrees that Enron may disclose all or portions of the Confidential Information to certain third party subcontractors as required solely for preparation of a proposal to be submitted to Eastman with respect to the Purpose.
+Such third party contractors will keep the Confidential Information subject to the terms of this Agreement.

 3. All disclosures of Confidential Information under this Agreement shall be made within a period of __________ (_____) months from Effective Date.